hannahwynnjones/project-3-forked/readme.md

 </p>

 <h4>Item location</h4>
- Sliding bar used to show the distance the item is from.
-In this picture the red circle show the area that is 7 miles from the item's location.
+ <p> Sliding bar used to show the distance the item is from.
+In this picture the red circle show the area that is 7 miles from the item's location.</p>
  <br>

  <p align="center" style="padding: 20px 0;">
   <img src="src/images/ss-map.png" width="600px;" style="padding-bottom: 10px;">
 </p>
 <h4>Comments</h4>
-Users can add comments and give the item a rating.
+ <p> Users can add comments and give the item a rating.</p>
 <br>
 <p align="center" style="padding: 20px 0;">
   <img src="src/images/ss-comment.png" width="600px;" style="padding-bottom: 10px;">